 I first heard about the Biolite Campstove 2 through a friend of mine who was excited to tell me about a portable stove that converts organic material into electrical power.

-“You can charge your phone while cooking your breakfast” was what he told me.
+“You can charge your phone while cooking your breakfast,” he told me.

 At first, I couldn’t help but think of what an odd invention it was.
-I mean, why would I ever need something that would both cook my food AND charge my phone?
+Why would I ever need something that would cook my food AND charge my phone?

 I do spend a lot of time outdoors, and whenever I anticipate the need to charge my phone or camera, I’ll just bring my portable power bank.
 It’s small, not too heavy, and it gets the job done.

-And in terms of cooking, I have a thousand portable stoves and various gear that I’m much more comfortable using to get my food cooked.
+And in terms of cooking, I have many portable stoves and various gear that I’m much more comfortable using to cook my food.

-So, I couldn’t understand the point of a device that would combine two functions that were seemingly unrelated.
+So, I couldn’t understand the point of a device that would combine two seemingly unrelated functions.

-Aww snap!
-I forgot to charge my power bank.
+"But I forgot to charge my power bank.
 A drained power bank does me no good.
-No worries, it’s solar powered so I can just let it get some sun for a bit and we’re all good.
+No worries, it’s solar-powered, so I can just let it get some sun for a bit, and we’re all good.

-Aww schnikes!
-It’s too cloudy!
-No sun = no power = no battery = no cool photos 🙁
+"But it’s too cloudy!"
+No sun = no power = no battery = no photos 🙁

 And not to mention, I wouldn’t need to set up camp and start a fire just to cook a meal if I get hungry.

-But it was the potential benefits that related to self-sufficiency and survival that really excited me.
+But it was the potential benefits related to self-sufficiency and survival that really excited me.

-I could charge up my portable ham radio, GPS device, flashlights, headlamps, rechargeable batteries, all with leaves, twigs, and wood.
+I could charge up my portable ham radio, GPS device, flashlights, headlamps, and rechargeable batteries, all with leaves, twigs, and wood.
 And where I live, there are plenty of those.
 A potentially unlimited power source.
-It was a game changer.
+It was a game-changer.

 Needless to say, I got myself a Biolite Campstove 2.